Richard Crossfield: Career

 The resolution reflects the strong influence of the social creeds adopted in 1908 by the members of the Federal Council of Churches of Christ in America.

 In May 1916, Crossfield encouraged his faculty and students to participate in a suffrage parade in Lexington—and he himself marched as part of a contingent called the "Men's League for Women Suffrage."

 He was appointed president of the women's junior college, William Woods College of Missouri in 1921.
 Then, in 1924 he moved to Norfolk, Virginia to serve as a pastor there until he was called to the First Christian Church in Birmingham, Alabama in 1927.
-He was recruited back to Lexington, Kentucky to serve for a year as president of Transylvania University, 1938-1939.
+He was later recruited back to Lexington, Kentucky to serve for a year as president of Transylvania University, 1938–1939.

 Death

 Crossfield died in Birmingham, Alabama on July 30, 1951.
 He is buried in the Glasgow Municipal Cemetery in Kentucky.

 Honors and legacy

 Crossfield was awarded the status of president emeritus upon his retirement in 1940.
 He was awarded the honorary degree of LL.D. by Georgetown College in 1915, the University of Kentucky in 1917, and in 1930 from Transylvania University.

 Upon his death in 1951, a R.H.
 Crossfield Scholarship Fund was created for Transylvania University.